Gwabegar railway line

 The Gwabegar railway line is a railway line in the Central West and North West Slopes of New South Wales, Australia, which passes through the towns of Mudgee, Gulgong, Dunedoo, Coonabarabran and terminates at Gwabegar.

 The section from Wallerawang to Capertee was opened on 15 May 1882; the section from Capertee to Rylstone on 9 June 1884; the section from Rylstone to Mudgee on 10 September 1884; the section from Mudgee to Gulgong on 14 April 1909; the section from Gulgong to Dunedoo on 28 November 1910; the section from Dunedoo to Binnaway on 2 April 1917; the section from Binnaway to Coonabarabran on 11 June 1917; and the section from Coonabarabran to Gwabegar on 10 September 1923.

 Currently, the Gwabegar Line is operational between Wallerawang to Rylstone and between Gulgong and Binnaway.
 The line beyond Rylstone to Gulgong and from Binnaway towards the terminus at Gwabegar still remains booked out of use and rail traffic remains suspended.

-The section of the Line between Kandos and Rylstone was restored in 2018 to operate heritage trains between the two railway stations.
+The section of the line between Kandos and Rylstone was restored in 2018 to operate heritage trains between the two railway stations.

 Description

-The line branches from the Main Western line at Wallerawang and heads north through the townships of Kandos, Rylstone and Mudgee before reaching Gulgong, where there is also a junction to the Sandy Hollow to Gulgong Line.
+The line branches from the Main Western line at Wallerawang and heads north through the towns of Kandos, Rylstone and Mudgee before reaching Gulgong, where there is also a junction to the Sandy Hollow to Gulgong Line.

 For several years, the section between Kandos and Gulgong was used only for a monthly heritage train service, subject to heavy speed restrictions.
 The line had previously been closed from 2 March 1992 until 2 September 2000 but was reopened after repairs.

-Rail traffic on the Gwabegar Line is suspended north of Airly Colliery to Gulgong, however charter services are able to operate conditionally as far as Kandos and sometimes Rylstone.
+In May 2007, RIC announced that rail traffic between Kandos and Gulgong would be suspended from use effective 30 June 2007.
+Rail traffic on the Gwabegar Line was subsequently suspended north of Airly Colliery to Gulgong, however charter services were able to operate conditionally as far as Kandos and sometimes Rylstone.
 Rail traffic on the section between Binnaway and Gwabegar was suspended 28 October 2005 by the Rail Infrastructure Corporation (RIC) citing safety concerns arising from degraded infrastructure.

-In May 2007, RIC announced that rail traffic between Kandos and Gulgong would be suspended from use effective 30 June 2007.

 In February 2016, the section from Kandos to Rylstone was reopened for a heritage 660/720 class railcar trip from Lithgow.

 On 24 October 2017 the NSW State Government announced that $1.1 million would be provided to reinstate an 8 km section of the Line between Kandos and Rylstone, enabling the Kandos Museum, Lachlan Valley Railway and Lithgow State Mines Railway to run tourist trains in the section.
 Refurbishment work, which includes replacing 3,500 old timber sleepers with long-life steel, commenced in 2018 and continued for several months.
-The restored section of the Line was officially opened on 29 September 2018.
+The restored section of the line was officially opened on 29 September 2018.